Purohit Swami: Friendship with Yeats

 In 1931, Thomas Sturge Moore introduced Purohit to the Irish poet William Butler Yeats.
 The two men struck up a friendship which lasted until Yeats's death, collaborating on a number of literary projects.

 Yeats wrote an introduction to Purohit's 1932 book, The Autobiography of an Indian Monk: His Life And His Adventures.
 In 1934, Purohit was mentioned in Bhagwan Shri Hamsa's book The Holy Mountain, supplemented with an introduction by Yeats.
-He worked with Yeats during 1935 and 1936, in Majorca, on the translations to The Ten Principal Upanishads (1938, Faber and Faber), and in 1938 published his own version of Patanjali's Aphorisms of Yoga with a handful of illustrated yoga exercises and postures.
+He worked with Yeats during 1935 and 1936, in Mallorca, on the translations to The Ten Principal Upanishads (1938, Faber and Faber), and in 1938 published his own version of Patanjali's Aphorisms of Yoga with a handful of illustrated yoga exercises and postures.
 Yeats included him in the Oxford Book of Modern Verse 1892–1935.

 He translated the Bhagavad Gita into English.
 Unlike most translations, Purohit Swami's translates every word into English and avoids the use of Sanskrit concepts that may be unfamiliar to English-speakers, for example translating the word yoga as "spirituality".
 He also avoids mentioning the Varna (caste) system; where the original Gita mentions the different varnas he interprets this as different occupations within society.